-Scheduled to be unveiled during the current Baselworld 2012 show, the new Eberhard & Co Champion V Grande Date (ref.
-31063) automatic chronograph watch sports clean, easy on the eyes design, comes in a flawlessly proportioned case almost 43 mm in diameter and is equipped with a self-winding movement developed and assembled by La Joux-Perret, a Swiss-based ebauche maker that was recently bought by the Japanese brand Citizen.
+Unveiled during the Baselworld 2012 show, Eberhard & Co Champion V Grande Date (ref.
+31063) automatic chronograph sports a clean, easy-on-the-eyes design, comes in a flawlessly proportioned case almost 43 mm in diameter and is equipped with a self-winding movement developed and assembled by La Joux-Perret, a Swiss-based maker of blank calibers that was recently bought by the Japanese brand Citizen.

-Putting it straight, it seems to be inspired by their Tazio Nuvolari model range.
+Putting it straight, it is inspired by their Tazio Nuvolari model range.

 At least, the new watch, too, features a tachymeter scale on its anodized bezel (although this one is graded in kilometers, not in miles) and offers similarly shaped hands that feature long patches of white Superluminova on them.

-However, while the Tazio Nuvolari was clearly vintage in its exterior styling, this new model is decisively modern.
+However, while the Tazio Nuvolari was more vintage in its exterior styling, this new model is decisively modern.

 The effect was achieved thanks to a new font face, bolder numerals and more contemporary combinations of colors with bright red accents strategically placed over the black-and-white background (there are also versions with black and blue dials, but they are not as appealing to my taste.)

-Also, thanks to a slightly larger case, slightly thinner bezel and slightly smaller chronograph sub-dials, the face of the watch looks less cluttered.
-All elements of the dial have more air to breathe and the small seconds display with its thick black rim, while clearly dominating the view, doesn’t look too heavy at all.
+Also, thanks to a slightly larger case, slightly thinner bezel and slightly smaller chronograph sub-dials, the dial looks less cluttered.
+All elements of the dial have more air to breathe and the small seconds display with its thick black rim, while dominating the view, doesn’t look too heavy at all.

-According to the brand’s press release, the watch is powered by a new LJP 8210 self-winding caliber.
-Developed and manufactured by the well-known ebauche maker La Joux-Perret (although, truth be told, some people refer to the mechanism as an “ETA 7750 clone”), the movement features a pretty standard combination of functions, those including a chronograph with a 60-minute and 12-hour counters, a small seconds display, as well as a big date indicator at 3 o’clock.
+According to the brand’s press release, the Champion V Grande Date is powered by a new LJP 8210 self-winding caliber.
+Developed and manufactured by the well-known ebauche maker La Joux-Perret (although truth be told, some people refer to the mechanism as an “ETA 7750 clone”), the movement features a pretty standard combination of functions, those including a chronograph with a 60-minute and 12-hour counters, a small seconds display, as well as a big date indicator at 3 o’clock.

 Photos: Eberhard & Co

-Eberhard & Co Champion V Grande Date Automatic Chronograph watch (ref.
+Eberhard & Co Champion V Grande Date Chronograph (ref.
 31063) specification